How to Buy a Rowing Machine: Top 7 Questions & Answers

 Stamina ATS Air Rower

-2. Quality & Features: High-end rowing machines usually come with built-in workouts, heart rate monitors, adjustable resistance and/or flat screen monitors, which can add to the cost.
+2. Quality & Features: High-end rowing machines usually come with pre-programmed workouts, heart rate monitors, adjustable resistance and/or flat screen monitors, which can add to the cost.

-3. Brand: With higher-priced name brands, you’re often paying for quality, durability, reliability, lower maintenance and better customer service.
+3. Brand: With higher-priced labels, expect to fork out more money for quality, durability, reliability, lower maintenance and efficient customer service.

 See more: Tips on how to buy a rowing machine